jeromefroe/dotfiles/install.md

   9. Git

       Run the following commands to set global Git configuration options.
-The first set the default email and name for commits and the third ensures that when one runs `git push`, `git` will assume that the user is pushing the current branch.
+The first two commands set the default email and name for commits respectively, the third command ensures that when one runs `git push`, `git` will assume that the user is pushing the current branch, and the fourth command configures the [`git-secrets`] plugin to check all commit for AWS credentials which may have been added accidentally.

       ```bash
       git config --global user.email "email@example.com"
       git config --global user.name "John Doe"
       git config --global push.default current
+      git secrets --register-aws --global
       ```

   10. Docker